 Some of the most beautiful writing on plants and especially trees I’ve encountered is found in Hope Jahren’s memoir Lab Girl.
-See Sparrowfare’s The Lab Girl and the Contemplative: A Campsite Convergence.
+For more, see Sparrowfare’s The Lab Girl and the Contemplative: A Campsite Convergence.

 “Hobbits are remarkable–that’s every one of us.”
 A “Lord of the Rings” Spiritual Retreat with Fr.
 Timothy Gallagher at DiscerningHearts.com is a deeply sensitive and insightful series of podasts with Kris McGregor.
 It will grow your soul while growing your appreciation for Tolkien’s great book.
-Also worthhile is her conversation on LOTR in her Great Works of Modern Literature series with Joseph Pearce here.
-(Both are available on Itunes.)
+Also worthwhile is her conversation on LOTR in her Great Works of Modern Literature series with Joseph Pearce here.
+(Both are also available on iTunes.)

 I appreciated these posts as I wrote this piece: Tolkien, Trees and Tradition by Joseph Pearce and Tolkein and Nature by Patrick Currie.